RealKendpr/memarandom/readMe.md

 # Memarandom

-This website uses the [Memarandom API](https://github.com/RealKendpr/memarandom-api) to generate random memes.
+Generate random meme from my very own collection of memes.
+Uses the [Memarandom API](https://github.com/RealKendpr/memarandom-api) to generate memes.

 ## Built with